-Information

-TOURIST OFFICE

-Murten Tourismus Franz.
-Kirchgasse 6 PO Box 210 3280 Murten
+Welcome in Murten

+You can obtain information from our tourist office:

+Murten Tourism Hauptgasse 27 3280 Morat

-Tel. +41 (0)26 670 51 12 Fax +41 (0)26 670 49 83 info@murtentourismus.ch www.murtentourismus.ch
+Tel. +41 (0)26 670 51 12 info@regionmurtensee.ch

-Opening Hours:

-April until Sept.
-Mon-Fri: 9:00-12:00 and 13:00-18:00 Sat-Sun, Holidays: 10:00-12:00 and 13:00-17:00 Oct. until March: Mon-Fri: 09:00-12:00 and 14:00-17:00 Guided Tours The tourist information office offers a wide choice of guided tours.
-Contact us for more information. www.murtentourismus.ch/tours Signs and QR-Codes On the tour, you'll see signs with QR codes which direct you to the Internet page, relating to the specific tourist attraction or monument you are viewing.
-The QR codes can be read with your smartphone.

-www.murtentourismus.ch/gr
+regionmurtensee.ch

 Its relaxing atmosphere and mild climate lends a Mediterranean feeling to this historic medieval town, in the heart of Switzerland.
 Whether you stop off in one of the cafés or stroll along the lake, Murten shall certainly be a grand experience.
 Have a nice city tour!

-Morat in French or Murten in German Bilingualism is an important element of Morat's/Murten's identity.
-About 76% of the population is German speaking and 13% is French speaking.
+Morat in French or Murten in German

+Bilingualism is an important element of Morat's/Murten's identity.
+About 83% of the population is German speaking and 15% is French speaking.
 Throughout the ages, the region has been a bridge between languages and cultures.

-In the Heart of a Beautiful Region Murten is the Lake District's main town, in the canton of Fribourg.
+In the Heart of a Beautiful Region

+Murten is the Lake District's main town, in the canton of Fribourg.
 It plays both a cultural and a commercial role for the entire district, as well as for the neighboring cities of Fribourg, Berne and Neuchâtel.
-Murten is located on Lake Murten, at 453 m. above sea level.
+Murten overlooks the lake, which has taken its name from the town, at 453 m. above sea level.
 The Mount Vully's southern slopes, with vineyards and French speaking villages, can be seen on the other side of the lake.

+Vully Vineyards

-Vully Vineyards The Vully vineyards cover a 150 ha. area.
+The Vully vineyards cover a 150 ha. area.
 Chasselas grapes are grown on nearly 72 ha.; about 48% of the Vully's production.
 Red grape varieties, mainly Pinot Noir, take up 28% of the vineyards.
 What's more, Vully wine growers cultivate thirty different varieties of grapes.
-The main white wine specialties are Pinot Gris, Gewürztraminer, Freiburger, Chardonnay, Sauvignon Blanc, etc. Red wines include Gamaret, Gamay, Garanoir, Diolinoir, Merlot . etc. The Great Marsh and the Three Lakes To the north of here, is Switzerland's largest vegetable growing region; known as the Great Marsh.
+The main white wine specialties are Pinot Gris, Gewürztraminer, Freiburger, Chardonnay, Sauvignon Blanc, etc. Red wines include Gamaret, Gamay, Garanoir, Diolinoir, Merlot, etc.

+The Great Marsh and the Three Lakes

+To the north of Murten, is Switzerland's largest vegetable growing region; known as the Great Marsh.
 This location in the Three Lakes Region is an important agricultural and vegetable production zone.
 The farmland emerged following the Jura Water Correction; a vast hydraulic structure implemented in three phases (19th-20th centuries) in the region of the three Jura lakes: Lake Murten, Lake Neuchatel and Lake Biel.
 The Broye Canal between Lake Murten and Lake Neuchatel, as well as the Thielle Canal between Lake Biel and Lake Neuchatel were built during that time.
 Thus, the Three Lakes land-scape was redesigned.

-The 3 Lakes and Expo.02 The Swiss National Exhibition, Expo.02, took place in the Three Lakes Region during the summer of 2002 and brought international recognition to the region.
-Jean Nouvel's "Monolith," floating on the lake, was the most significant work of art at Murten's Arteplage.
-Carnival Murten Carnival, famous all over the country, takes over the old town for three days and nights of partying.
+Murten Light Festival

+January

+The medieval Zähringen city of Murten is transformed into a magical light spectacle each January for 12 days.
+The artistic production lets the visitor sink into a world of enchantment.

+Carnival of Murten

 March

+Murten Carnival, famous all over the country, takes over the old town for three days and nights of partying.

+slowUp Lake Murten

 April

-Mav

-July-August

-slowUp Lake Murten

-32km of human powered mobility: cycling, skating, skate boarding, hiking, running, skipping or jumping.
+33 km of human-powered mobility: cycling, skating, skateboarding, hiking, or running around Lake Murten.
+On this day, a variety of events and activities ensure there's something for everyone to enjoy.

+Mai Market

+May

-May Market Merchants and other exhibitors offer wonderful treasures at lively stands throughout Murten's streets.
+Merchants and other exhibitors offer wonderful treasures at lively stands throughout Murten's streets.